-- Deposits- At the time this contract is returned by the student to Point Park University, the student must make a $400 deposit; $150 liability deposit and a $250 room deposit.
-The liability deposit will be refunded when the student successfully terminates from the residences hall facilities, less amounts deducted for damage.
-Please note; should you have an outstanding balance with the University, the entire deposit will be applied directly to your balance.
+- Deposits - At the time this contract is returned by the student to Point Park University, the student must make a $250 maintenance fee deposit.
+The maintenance fee deposit is a one-time deposit that is not refunded when the student successfully terminates from the residences hall facilities.

-- Cancellation- This contract is for both the fall and spring semesters of the academic year.
-If the student voluntarily cancels this contract during this time period, a 10 percent penalty will be applied and the $250 room deposit will be forfeited.
-The $150 liability deposit will be refunded, as long as there is not an outstanding balance on their student account.
-Contracts canceled by the pre-established deadline date published by the University will be eligible for a full refund of both deposits.
-If the student involuntarily cancels this contract, both deposits will be refunded.
+- Cancellation - This contract is for both the fall and spring semesters of the academic year.
+If the student voluntarily cancels this contract during this time period, a 10 percent penalty will be applied.
+Contracts canceled by the pre-established deadline date published by the University will be eligible for a full refund.

 a.
 First calendar week, 90%